Due before the start of lecture on October 15, 2024. See below for a summary of the policies regarding late submissions.

 the rightmost byte will show the negative number itself,

-and all of the remaining bytes will show -1
+and all of the remaining bytes will show -1.
+For example,

 comes immediately after the offset table, which has a